 Many of us have been there.
 We thought this relationship would last forever.
 We envisioned a future with this person, we trusted this person, we invested in this relationship, and there were really good times.
 But now, for whatever reason, the relationship hasn’t worked out.
 And we’re back to square one, single, lonely, and longing.
-Often we feel miserable, and heartbroken after a break up.
+Often we feel miserable, and heartbroken after a break up, full of worry and full of dread.
 How can we make the break up easiest on ourselves, while dealing as much as we need to?

 The eventual goal is not to fantasize – a kind of “just don’t go there” – but that’s easier said than done, especially at the beginning.
 So here are some step-by-step suggestions to wean off the fantasies, grab hold of the realities, and ultimately feel empowered to move on.